 Seminar

-In 2024, our Festival is organising the Oberhausen Seminar for the tenth time.
+In 2026, our Festival is organising the Oberhausen Seminar for the twelvth time.

-Young and upcoming professionals can apply now for the five-day seminar as part of the 70th International Short Film Festival Oberhausen.
+Professionals frim all over the world can apply now for the five-day seminar as part of the 72nd International Short Film Festival Oberhausen.
 The Oberhausen Seminar is an experimental course designed to explore contemporary artists' moving image practice in the context of a renowned international film festival.

 The seminar is addressing primarily international artists, filmmakers, curators and researchers and will be held in English.
 Only 25 applicants will be selected to meet daily during the festival to discuss the programmes they have seen with each other and with guests.

-The Oberhausen Seminar 2024 will be lead by Leon Kahane.
+The Oberhausen Seminar 2026 will be lead by Linda Chiu-han Lai.

 The Oberhausen Seminar